adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 In _State of UP vs Pradeep Tando of 1975_ SC held that while reservations for candidates coming from rural areas are unconstitutional, for those coming from the Hill and Uttarakhand areas are valid.

 In the _Ashok Thakur vs Union of India_, SC put its stamp of approval on 27% reservations for OBCs in educational institutions subject to exclusion of creamy layer and a review of the quota every five years.

+### Equality of opportunity in public employment

+The basic principle in **Article 16** is that of equality of opportunity and non-discrimination in public employment.
+Clauses (1) and (2) support this and clauses (3), (4), (4A), (4B) and (5) provide the exceptions.
+The clauses are treated differently in different cases.
+Article 16(4) empowers the state to make provisions for the reservation of appointments or posts in favour of any **_"socially and educationally backward classes"_** who are under-represented in the services.
+Also, SC has clarified that reservations under Article 16(4) are not a fundamental right, but a discretionary power of the State.
+This clause is considered an extension of the general rule to achieve the objective of equality, in some cases.
+But SC has also emphasized that the reservations should not be at the cost of efficiency in administration and should not violate the fundamental rights of other citizens(Article 335).

+**Mandal case**: Officially known as _Indra Sawhney vs Union of India_, 1992, SC upheld the validity of 27% of reservation for OBC-NCL as per the Mandal commission report.
+SC also reiterates the total reservation quota should not exceed 50%, except in some extraordinary cases and the application of **Article 335**.
+Also, the reservation is for the initial employment alone but not for promotions.

+Reservation to technical posts and super speciality courses in medical colleges are considered case-to-case and is not permissible to lower the qualification just for the sake of reservation. for instance, in _Kartar Singh vs State of MP(1999)_ SC disallowed lowering of qualifications for admission to super speciality medical courses in favour of reserved category candidates.

+### Abolition of untouchability

+**Article 17** abolishes "untouchability" and forbids its practice in any form.

+The **Protection of Civil Rights Act, of 1976** is an important law in India that aims to protect the civil rights and liberties of citizens.
+It was enacted to abolish the practice of untouchability and to prevent discrimination based on caste, race, religion, or place of birth.
+The Act provides for penalties and imprisonment for those found guilty of practising untouchability and establishes special courts to try cases related to the offence.
+The Act has been instrumental in creating awareness and sensitizing people to the issue of discrimination and the need for equal rights for all citizens.

+### Abolition of titles

+**Article 18** provides for the abolition of titles.
+The article states that no citizen of India shall accept any title from a foreign state, and no person holding any office of profit or trust under the state shall accept any title from any authority without the consent of the President of India.
+The abolition of titles was an important step towards establishing equality and eliminating social distinctions based on caste, religion, and wealth.